Herbert William Malkin

 Sir Herbert William Malkin (1883–1945), sometimes known as William Malkin, was a British lawyer.
 He passed the bar at Inner Temple in 1907.
-He joined the foreign office in 1911, rising to become the Legal Adviser to the Foreign and Commonwealth Office in 1929 until his death in an aeroplane crash in July 1945.
+He joined the foreign office in 1911, rising to become the Legal Adviser to the Foreign Office in 1929 until his death in an aeroplane crash in July 1945.

 Early life

 He was born on 17 April 1883, the only son of Herbert Charles Malkin and his wife Elizabeth Elliott.
 He was educated at Charterhouse School before going on to Trinity College, Cambridge.
 There he gained a first in the Classical Tripos and four years after his being called to the Bar he joined the Foreign Office in 1911.
 He married Margaret Burnet-Morris in South Kensington on 8 July 1913.

 Foreign Office

 Early years 1911–1914

 Between 1911 and 1914 Malkin worked on Anglo-American claims and attended a conference at Spitzbergen while working in partnership with Sir Cecil Herbert.